 The United States and the Two Koreas (1969-2000)

-(c.1700s to the present) A collection of full-text literary works, memoirs, essays, and feminist works written by women in Mexico, Central America, and South America.
+A collection of full-text literary works, memoirs, essays, and feminist works written by women in Mexico, Central America, and South America.
 Most of the texts are in Spanish and Portuguese.

 Part of Gale Primary Sources

-(15th to the present) Contains digital facsimiles of original manuscripts, letters, expedition records, reports, maps, diaries, descriptions of voyages, and ephemera related to the history of Latin America and the Caribbean.
+Contains digital facsimiles of original manuscripts, letters, expedition records, reports, maps, diaries, descriptions of voyages, and ephemera related to the history of Latin America and the Caribbean.

 A Washington, D.C. based publication dedicated to expanding the reach of news coverage and analysis produced by Latin American media, Latin American News Digest aggregates the news of the Latin American media.